List of Indian satellites: 2020s

-ISRO aims to increase the launch frequency to 12+ a year, ISRO launched two extraterrestrial exploration missions in 2023 - Aditya L1 amd Chandrayaan-3, while it has planned several others including Chandrayaan-4, Lunar Polar Exploration Mission, Shukrayaan-1 and Mars Lander Mission for this decade.
+ISRO aims to increase the launch frequency to 12+ a year, ISRO launched two extraterrestrial exploration missions in 2023 - Aditya L1 and Chandrayaan-3, while it has planned several others including Chandrayaan-4, Lunar Polar Exploration Mission, Shukrayaan-1 and Mars Lander Mission for this decade.
 A mission to Jupiter after Shukrayaan and a mission to explore beyond Solar System have also been proposed.
 PSLV is expected to undergo its 100th flight mission in middle of the decade.
 India's new low cost Small Satellite Launch Vehicle made its maiden flight (SSLV-D1) on August 7, 2022, which unfortunately ended in a failure.
 SSLV-D2, launched on February 10, 2023, became the first SSLV to launch satellites successfully.
 The SCE-200 rocket engine, expected to be the powerplant of India's upcoming heavy and super heavy launch systems, is expected to make first flight sometimes in middle of the decade.
-Conducting an orbital human spaceflight is the highest priority for the agency while the long-term goals of the programme include human-occupied space stations and crewed lunar landing.
+Conducting an orbital human spaceflight is the highest priority for the agency while the long-term goals of the programme include developing heavy and super heavy cargo rockets, building crewed space stations in earth's & lunar orbits and crewed lunar landings.